QubesOS/qubes-core-admin-client/doc/manpages/qvm-start-daemon.rst

 .. option:: --force

    Force running, even if this isn't GUI/Audio domain.
-GUI domain is a domain with 'guivm-gui-agent' qvm-service enabled.
-Similarly for Audio domain it is 'audiovm-audio-agent' qvm-service.
+GUI domain is a domain with 'guivm' qvm-service enabled.
+Similarly for Audio domain it is 'audiovm' qvm-service.

 .. option:: --kde